python/cpython/Doc/library/inspect.rst

 .. function:: isbuiltin(object)

-   Return true if the object is a built-in function.
+   Return true if the object is a built-in function or a bound built-in method.

 .. function:: isroutine(object)

    Return true if the object is a user-defined or built-in function or method.

 .. function:: isabstract(object)